Corona updates: on these pages we provide regular updates on the guidelines that apply at our college.

 - In case of a confirmed or suspected infection, contact your family doctor immediately and send an email to email@example.com.

-- In case of a confirmed infection with the coronavirus: check this step by step info.
+- In case of a confirmed coronavirus infection: see this step-by-step plan.

 Rules for incoming students and staff

 - International students or staffmembers who have been vaccinated in another country are asked to bring the necessary documentary evidence.
 Depending on that information they qualify for vaccination in Belgium.

 - A person who has not or not fully been vaccinated will follow the applicable quarantine and quarantine and PCR testing rules, and will be given the opportunity to be vaccinated afterwards.
 The vaccination details are entered into Vaccinnet, which creates an EU Digital Vaccination Certificate.

 - A person who has been fully vaccinated with an EMA-approved vaccine (including CoviShield or another vaccine approved by Belgium) can enter the vaccination data relating to him/her on the basis of his social security number (INSZ) in Vaccinet, by or under the supervision of the student doctor.
 Then an EU Digital Vaccination Vaccination Certificate is created.
 The post-arrival quarantine stops after this entry, provided the person in question has been fully vaccinated for at least 14 days and at least 14 days and has not tested positive.

 - A person who has been fully vaccinated with a vaccine not approved by the EMA vaccine follows the applicable quarantine and PCR testing rules, and will subsequently be offered the opportunity to be vaccinated again.
 The vaccination data is entered into VaccinNet, as a result of which an EU Digital Vaccination Certificate is created.